Esri/arcgis-experience-builder-sdk-resources/widgets/web-component-widgets/use-calcite-components/README.md

 ## License

-Source code derived from this sample should preserve the Apache 2.0 license header used elsewhere in the repository [License.txt](../../../License.txt).
+Please retain the Apache 2.0 license header when using code from this sample, as specified in [License.txt](../../../License.txt).